 Keeping fit and mindful

-- Find some inner calm during online meditation classes with daily sessions from Inner Space.
+- Find some inner calm during online meditation classes with Inner Space.

 - Join a five-minute meditation with National Gallery, based on artist Odilon Redon’s painting Ophelia Among the Flowers.